ncuskey/FWG5/fantasy-world-generator/README.md

 - **📚 Better Documentation**: Comprehensive algorithm documentation and usage guides
 - **🖱️ Improved UX**: New Map always plants blobs; Blob Count is user-adjustable with a slider; no more blank ocean on new maps
 - **🌊 Guaranteed Water Border & Mountain Clustering**: Blobs are seeded to ensure a water border, and secondary blobs cluster for natural mountain ranges
+- **🖼️ Responsive SVG & Larger Map**: The map canvas is now 960×540 logical units and scales fluidly to any screen size

 ### Key Algorithm Improvements:
 - **Efficient BFS Queue**: Proper height propagation with breadth-first search